Mafit1/notes-app/README.md

 # Notes API Server

-Notes API server on Go for taking notes with PostgreSQL database.
+Notes API server on Go for taking notes with PostgreSQL database and JWT authentication.

 ## Getting started